 In addition to the city parks of Minneapolis and St. Paul, the Ramsey County Parks and Recreation Department maintains 13 ice rinks and arenas in Ramsey County, including the St. Paul's Charles M. Schulz Highland Arena, which is open year-round.
 Other favorites in the area include Beaver Lake, Lake Gervais, Lake Owasso, White Bear Lake, and Poplar Lake county parks.Continue to 5 of 7 below.

 The Parade Ice Garden is an indoor rink in Minneapolis that is open year-round with two full sized rinks and a studio rink.
 The Gaden features open skating, figure skating lessons, ice hockey tournaments, concession stands, and a variety of local competitions in ice skating sports.
 Visiting the Parade Ice Garden makes for a great daytime activity any time of year.

 Check the website for official hours as there are certain times the rinks are reserved for professionals and students.

 06 of 07

-The ice arena at Augsburg College is famous for being used as a location for filming television shows and movies like "The Mighty Ducks" and is open to the community.
-Hosting a variety of collegiate sports events at its three ice rinks, the Augsburg Ice Arena also has open skates throughout the year that are free for the public, though you'll have to bring your own skates.
+The ice arena at Augsburg College is famous as a location for filming television shows and movies like "The Mighty Ducks."
+While open to the community, the arena hosts a variety of collegiate sports events at its three ice rinks.
+The Augsburg Ice Arena also has open skates throughout the year that are free for the public, though you'll have to bring your own skates.

 07 of 07

-The city of Bloomington has 14 outdoor winter ice rinks, but the Bloomington Ice Garden has three rinks of its own that are open year-round.
+The city of Bloomington has 14 outdoor winter ice rinks, but the Bloomington Ice Garden hosts three rinks that are open year-round.
 Originally opened in 1970 with just one small rink, the Bloomington Ice Garden now features an official Olympic-sized rink with a seating capacity of 2,500.
 Check the full schedule for upcoming events, open skating days, and information about private rentals.